jamestiotio/metanoia/Christianity Apologetics FAQ.md

 **Q: Is there an absolute truth?**

-**A:** Yes, it is God’s Word (Bible -> commandments, comments, etc).
-It is used to differentiate between the right and the wrong.
+**A:** Yes, it is God’s Word (Bible -> commandments, comments, etc.) It is used to differentiate between the right and the wrong.

 **Q: Are we not allowed to judge?**